grafana/tempo/docs/tempo/website/setup/set-up-test-app.md

 ---
+title: Set up a test app for a Tempo cluster
-title: Set up a test application for Tempo cluster
+menuTitle: Set up a test application for a Tempo cluster
+description: Learn how to set up a test app for your Tempo cluster and visualize data.
 weight: 400
 ---

-# Set up a test application for Tempo cluster
+# Set up a test application for a Tempo cluster

-Once you've setup a Grafana Tempo cluster instance, it's useful to be able to write some traces to it and then query the traces from within Grafana.
+Once you've set up a Grafana Tempo cluster, you need to write some traces to it and then query the traces from within Grafana.

 ## Before you begin

 You'll need: